Real and quaternionic second-order free cumulants and connections to matrix cumulants: Introduction

 where \(c_{V_{1},V_{2}}\) is the cumulant corresponding to the two vertices \(V_{1}\) and \(V_{2}\), and \(c_{V_{i}}\) is the cumulant corresponding to vertex \(V_{i}\) (see Definition~\ref{definition: vertex cumulants} for the general construction).
 These quantities can be thought of as the difference of the cumulants from being multiplicative.

-While these quantities do not in general vanish, if the matrices satisfy cerain convergence properties, the cumulants on a larger number of vertices are lower-order: specifically, the vertex cumulants on one vertex are \({\cal O}\left(1\right)\), while the vertex cumulants on \(V\) vertices are \({\cal O}\left(N^{2-2V}\right)\).
+While these quantities do not in general vanish, if the matrices satisfy cerain convergence properties, the cumulants on a larger number of vertices are lower-order: specifically, the vertex cumulants on one vertex are \({\cal O}\left(1\right)\), while the vertex cumulants on \(V\) vertices are \({\cal O}\left(N^{2-2V}\right)\), where \(N\) is the dimension of the matrix.
 In this sense, the matrix cumulants are asymptotically multiplicative.
-These quantities possess a number of other useful properties for computing matrix integrals diagrammatically.

 In addition, these cumulants have the desirable property of vanishing when they are applied to independent matrices in general position.
-(When the contribution from the vertices is multiplicative, the difference from the product of the contributions vanishes.)
+(Since a matrix cumulant on vertices of different colours is the product of each colour, this difference from multiplicativity will vanish.)

 Finally, we find that the asymptotic limit of the appropriately renormalized two-vertex cumulants are the second-order real free cumulants, quantities which vanish when applied to elements which are second-order free.